BrunoZell/AskFi.Sdk/docs/sdk.md

 The outline described in this document focusses on how the types defined in F# relate to the categorization described above.

-As the ultimate reference, take a look at the type defintions [here](../source/AskFi.Sdk.fs).
+As the ultimate reference, take a look at the [SDK type defintions](../source/AskFi.Sdk.fs) themself.

 ### Observation Subsystem